52/58 ft new build

 Lead | 5,946 kgs | 5,598 kgs | 4,936 kgs | 4,523 kgs |

-Built in the best technology level this 58 foot Swede would displace just as much as the Fisksätra built Swede 55 – again with a ballast ratio of 54 percent.
+Built at the best technology level, this 58 foot Swede would displace just as much as the Fisksätra built Swede 55: again with a ballast ratio of 54 percent.
 An advanced construction for the connoisseur.

 → Subscribe Newsletter and you won’t miss future articles.